camaraproject/Commonalities/documentation/API-design-guidelines.md

 - **Appropriate granularity**.
 Scopes should be granular enough to match the types of resources and permissions you want to grant.
 - **Use a common nomenclature for all resources**.
 Scopes must be descriptive names and that there is no conflict between the different resources.
 - **Use the kebab-case nomenclature** to define API names, resources, and scope permissions.
-- **Use** ":" as the separator between API name, protected resources, event-types and grant-levels.
+- **Using ":" a separator** between API name, protected resources, event-types and grant-levels for consistency.

 See section [11.6 Security Definition](#116-security-definition) for detailed guidelines on how to define scopes and other security-related properties in a OpenAPI file.